salbang/voron/MKS PWC 3.0/README.md

 # Disclaimer
-Wrong wiring can damage your raspberry pi, the mcu board, and PSU.
+Wrong wiring can damage your raspberry pi, mcu board, and PSU.
 Double check correct wiring with your unit wire in/out.
 I am not responsible for any damages due to wrong wiring.
 My diagram may contain wrong connection.
-Please double check.
+Please double check and do at your own risk.
 Report to me if you find any error.

 # Soft power on-off using MKS PWC 3.0